-Emissions data for glass production (2.A.3) are reported in 2.A.4 to aggregate the data with other sources and preserve confidentiality.
-Also, data on emissions from hydrogen making at the Marsden Point oil refinery are reported in the Chemical industry category.
-This allows data from New Zealand's only industrial hydrogen-making process, which is smaller in scale than refining, to be aggregated and kept confidential.
+- Emissions data for glass production (2.A.3) are reported in 2.A.4 to aggregate the data with other sources and preserve confidentiality. - Emissions from gas used for energy purposes in ammonia production are reported in the Manufacturing industries and construction category in the Energy sector (CRF 1.A.2.c) where this information can be aggregated with other companies.
+Only chemical feedstock gas is reported in the Chemical industry category.
+Total energy use for the ammonia-urea plant is not disclosed. - Data on emissions from hydrogen making at the Marsden Point oil refinery are reported in the Chemical industry category.
+This means that data from New Zealand's only industrial hydrogen-making process, which is smaller in scale than refining, are aggregated and kept confidential.